 - Decorative stones

-Choose a drip tray for below the orchid pot that is at least an inch larger than the base of the plant.
+Choose a drip tray to go below the orchid pot that is at least an inch larger than the base of the plant.
 A deep tray that is larger than the base will allow for more water and therefore more humidity.
-If you will be setting the pot on a wood table or other surface susceptible to water damage, glue a round cork trivet to the underside of the tray.
+If you will be setting the pot on a wood table or other surface susceptible to water damage, I recommend gluing a round cork trivet to the underside of the tray.

 Fill the tray with decorative stones, pebbles, or glass stones.
 The material you choose is up to you, but larger stones (a half inch to an inch in size) will make the tray easier to clean and store more water.

-Top up the water as it evaporates and wash the tray and stones every month to keep it clean.
+Finally, keep an eye on the water levels and top it up as it evaporates.
+Be sure to wash the tray and stones every month to keep it clean.